ruddell/ruddell.github.io/_posts/2021-02-11-jhipster-react-native.md

 For information on OTA Updates, see the Expo docs on [Configuring OTA Updates](https://docs.expo.io/guides/configuring-ota-updates/).

 ## Summary

+In this post, we demonstrated how to generate the app, make changes, configure a backend, build native/web apps, release over-the-air updates, and run E2E tests.

 Any questions, comments, improvements, issues, and pull requests are welcome over at the [JHipster React Native Github page](https://github.com/ruddell/generator-jhipster-react-native/).